Noisysundae/techmania-ns/README.md

 * Enable Rulesets on iOS and Android Except Custom
 * Fix Long Note Behavior with Brief Input Release
   * This is related to the *Grace Period* rule, and it should not apply to consecutive "begin pressing" inputs on a note.
-  * In other words, split-second finger lifting on a long note no longer works!
+  * In other words, on a long note, lifting finger early now counts only on the trail end portion!
 * Fix Curtain Open (Fade in From Black) Transition Not Completely Opening
   * Was the reason why the game screen sometimes looks dimmed.
 * Fix Practice Mode Shortcuts Being Available on Pause